Regulatory Services investigate complaints about food, the condition of food businesses or food hygiene practices.

 Is there any action I can take myself?

-You can take the food back to the shop you bought it from and ask them to investigate the matter and report back to you.
-Alternatively you can contact the manufacturer of the product and ask them to investigate your complaint.
-The manufacturer details should be on the packaging.
+You can take the food back to the shop you bought it from.
+You can ask them to investigate the matter and report back to you.
+Or you can contact the maker of the product and ask them to investigate your complaint.
+The makers details should be on the packaging.

 Find out more about common food complaints and what to do about them.